microsoft/azuredatastudio-postgresql/README.md

 * Go to Definition and Peek Definition for examining the DDL of objects
 * Source control integration with Git
 * Customize dashboards and insight widgets using SQL
-* Server groups for categorizing connections
+* Server groups for organizing connections
 * Customizable keyboard shortcuts, multi-tab support, color theme options

 See our [quickstart](https://docs.microsoft.com/sql/azure-data-studio/quickstart-postgresql) for a step by step guide to getting started with PostgreSQL in Azure Data Studio.